 The Scheme holds a number of financial assets and liabilities in overseas financial markets and is therefore exposed to the risk of loss arising from exchange rate movements of foreign currencies.
-To minimise potential losses due to adverse movements in foreign currency exchange rates, the Scheme has 50% of the investments denominated in overseas currencies hedged into sterling in accordance with the passive currency overlay programme.
+The Scheme seeks to mitigate losses due to adverse movements in foreign currency exchange rates through investing in a diversified portfolio of assets, using active management and private market funds that are currency-hedged back to sterling where possible.
+Prior to February 2022, 50% of the equity investments denominated in overseas currencies were hedged into sterling in accordance with the passive currency overlay programme.